Creating Realistic Rock Formations

 4. Cast stone and rock.
 Individual stones, rock veneer and rocks may be cast as individual pieces using forms.
 The smaller pieces may be used for stone faces on towers and walls of buildings.
 The materials usually are a lightweight form of concrete so they are easy to handle and, in the case of veneers, can be readily attached to other wall surfaces with normal mortar mixes.
 Detail is usually realistic.

 5. Occasionally a combination of methods is used on one rock formation, depending on size and need.
 An example is the use of rebar cage rockwork with GFRC panels.
 Panels do not normally fit exactly, but usually appear as a puzzle with some pieces missing.
-The missing area is filled with rebar, lath and plaster, and the plaster carved or impressed with a latex detail sheet to obtain the realistic look desired.
+The missing area is filled with rebar, lath and plaster, and the plaster carved or impressed with a latex detail sheet to obtain the realistic rock formation and look desired.

 In all cases, the rockwork is painted, usually with a base coat followed by several themed paint applications to simulate the multi-colored appearance of natural rock or stone.
+I hope this answers your question on how to create realistic rock formations.

 ITEC Entertainment Corporation – Theme Park Design